Join other Catholic men and women who want to know

-Friday, June 21 through Sunday June 23, 2013, the Serra Clubs of Dallas and Fort Worth in conjunction with the Diocesan Vocation Offices will sponsor a weekend discernment program at the University of Dallas in Irving, Texas.
+Friday evening, June 16, through Sunday morning, June 18, 2017, the Serra Clubs of Dallas and Fort Worth in conjunction with the Diocesan Vocation Offices will sponsor another weekend discernment program at the University of Dallas, located adjacent to Holy Trinity Seminary in Irving, Texas.

 What is VAP?

-The Vocation Awareness Program, commonly referred to as the “VAP”, is a weekend of discernment offered for single, Catholic, men and women, between the ages of 18 and 40, who have an inclination towards a religious vocation, such as Priests, Sisters or Brothers.
-The weekend activities will be led by the Dallas and Fort Worth Dioceses Vocation Directors, Father John Szatkowski and Father Isaac Orozco.
+The Vocation Awareness Program, commonly referred to as the “VAP”, is a weekend of discernment offered for single, Catholic, men and women, between the ages of 18 and 40, who have an inclination towards a religious vocation, such as Priests, Sisters, Consecrated Lay Women, or Brothers.
+The 2017 weekend activities will be led by the Vocation Directors of the Dallas and Fort Worth Dioceses, Father Edwin Leonard and Father James Wilcox.

 What to expect

-The weekend includes presentations on how attendees should approach their discernment of a religious vocation, personal one-on-one conferences with staff members, panel discussions pertaining to the lifestyles of Priests, Sisters and Brothers, question and answer sessions, other vocation related presentations, and time for prayer and meditation.
+The weekend includes presentations on how attendees should approach their discernment of a religious vocation; personal one-on-one conferences with staff members; panel discussions pertaining to the lifestyles of Priests, Sisters, Consecrated Lay Women, and Brothers; question and answer sessions; other vocation related presentations; and time for prayer and meditation.

 Cost to Attend

 There is no cost to the attendees.
-Attendees will be provided a private room and excellent meals.
-The weekend concludes with attendees, staff and Serrans attending Sunday mass followed by a brunch.
-Holy Trinity Seminary is located in Irving, Texas, adjacent to the University of Dallas.
+Attendees are provided a private room and excellent meals.
+The weekend concludes with attendees, staff and Serrans attending Sunday Mass followed by a brunch.

 History of VAP

-The VAP was adopted from the Northwest Houston Club’s “Life Awareness Program.”
+The VAP was adopted from the Northwest Houston Serra Club’s “Life Awareness Program.”
 The Serra Clubs of Fort Worth and Dallas have sponsored the VAP every summer since 1990.
-For 21 years, the VAP weekend has provided over 700 men and women with support in their process of discerning whether they may have a religious vocation in the Catholic Church.
+For 26 years, the VAP weekend has provided over 1,000 men and women with support in their process of discerning whether they may have a religious vocation in the Catholic Church.